 A procedure performed on the vessels in the heart is known as Coronary Angioplasty and Coronary Angiography.
 ‘Angio’ in Greek refers to blood vessel, and ‘plasty’ refers to process of forming.
 Angioplasty refers to formation or repair of the affected blood vessel.
 ‘Gram’ in Angiogram refers to a measure in Latin.
 So, Angiogram refers to analysis or record the condition of blood vessels.

 Angiography or Coronary Angiogram is a process where X-rays are used to study the condition of blood vessels in the arms, chest, or head.
-Any obstruction of the blood vessels is identified, recorded and reported to the consulting doctor/specialist.
+Any obstruction of the blood vessels is identified, recorded and reported to the consulting Cardiologist / Doctor.
 Pregnant women and people with a history of asthma, kidney problems and diabetes are not considered for Angiogram.

-The angiogram are performed by placing a catheter in an artery or vein to be reviewed.
+The angiogram is performed by placing a catheter in an artery or vein to be reviewed.
 An iodine dye is injected into the artery, which allows an x-ray to view the exact site of any blockage or tear in an artery.
-The results from angiogram can be viewed on traditional x-ray films, and with new technology they can also be viewed as digital pictures.
+The results from angiogram can be viewed on traditional x-ray films, and with new technology, they can also be viewed as digital pictures.

-An angioplasty is the procedure of opening any obstructed vessels with a balloon catheter, which is inflated to reopen the blocked vessel.
+An angioplasty is a procedure of opening any obstructed vessels with a balloon catheter, which is inflated to reopen the blocked vessel.

 Angioplasty is done with a catheter by entering it through the skin and into an artery in the general location of the blockage.
 At the end of the catheter is a small balloon which is inflated to stretch the artery back to its original size and push the blockage through.
 After the procedure is completed another angiogram is done to ensure that the blockage is cleared and that there are no other problems to address.
 Follow up appointments are needed to ensure the artery does not become blocked further down from the same fat that made the first one.